 You can also see on the raised panels if they are veneered by looking at the grain pattern.
 If you see it change every 4 inches or so, you can probably assume that different pieces of wood have been glued together to build up a panel thick enough to span the distance of the raised panel.
 If the panel is over 6 inches wide and the grain pattern is the same, you can probably assume that this is veneered as well.
 They just don’t have trees that are able to grow that big anymore before they are cut down.

 17) What is the easiest finish to maintain over time?

-I have found that many people just assume their wood entryway is going to be a hassle for their entire life.
-This questions is very seldom asked because most people do not know their options.
+We have found that many people just assume their wood entryway is going to be a hassle for their entire life.
+This question is very seldom asked because most people do not know their options.
 They wrongly assume that their paint store or painter is going to know the answer.